Skip to main content

 ENDJOB

-JCL file can have steps.
-The steps are reported into OpCon during the job execution thanks to the program sma_job_step This program is included in the bin folder of the Unix LSAM.
-The daily job can then be restarted on a specific step from the Enterprise Manager.
-The connector can report at most 100 steps to the SAM.
-This limitation was introduced in version 2.1.0 so that the limit of the 32000 bytes of message from LSAM to SAM is not exceeded.
+A JCL file can contain steps.
+The connector reports each step back to OpCon during the job run using the sma_job_step program included in the bin folder of the OpCon Unix Agent.
+The daily job can then be restarted on a specific step from Enterprise Manager.

-To report step number 3 called STEP030, the following command line is executed by the connector:
+To report step number 3 named STEP030, the connector runs:

 $SMA_BINDIR/sma_job_step 3 STEP030